Customer of size and extra seat policy

-Customers who encroach upon any part of the neighboring seat(s) may proactively purchase the needed number of seats prior to travel in order to ensure the additional seat(s) is available.
+Customers who encroach upon any part of the neighboring seat(s) may proactively purchase the needed number of seats prior to travel to ensure the additional seat(s) is available.
 The armrest is considered to be the definitive boundary between seats; the width of the narrowest and widest passenger seats (in inches) is available on our Flying Southwest page.
-The purchase of additional seats serves as a notification to Southwest of a special seating need, and allows us to adequately plan for the number of seats that will be occupied on the aircraft.
-In turn, this helps to ensure we can accommodate all Customers on the flight/aircraft for which they purchased a ticket and avoid asking Customers to relinquish their seats for an unplanned accommodation.
+The purchase of additional seats serves as a notification of a special seating need and allows us to adequately plan for the number of occupied seats onboard.
+It also helps us ensure we can accommodate all Customers on the flight for which they purchased a ticket and avoid asking Customers to relinquish their seats for an unplanned accommodation.
 Most importantly, it ensures that all Customers onboard have access to safe and comfortable seating.
 You may contact us for a refund of the cost of additional seating after travel.
-Customers of size who prefer not to purchase an additional seat in advance have the option of purchasing just one seat and then discussing their seating needs with the Customer Service Agent at their departure gate.
-If it is determined that a second (or third) seat is needed, they will be accommodated with a complimentary additional seat.
+If you prefer not to purchase an additional seat in advance, you have the option of purchasing just one seat and then discussing your seating needs with the Customer Service Agent at the departure gate.
+If it’s determined that a second (or third) seat is needed, you’ll be accommodated with a complimentary additional seat.

-Southwest Airlines has had a long-standing policy for more than 30 years that is designed to meet the seating needs of our Customers who require more than one seat and protect the comfort and safety of all of our Customers.
+We’ve had a long-standing policy for more than 30 years designed to meet the seating needs of Customers who require more than one seat and protect the comfort and safety of everyone onboard.

 - Click "Air."

 - Select your city pair(s) and travel date(s).

 - In the "Passengers" field, indicate the total number of seats needed by selecting that number of adults.
 (For example, if one Customer of size requires two seats and is traveling with one other adult in their party, select "3 Adults.")

 - Proceed through the "Select Flight" and "Itinerary and Pricing" pages.